 Headings and Subheadings

 The heading and subheading formats can be found in the "Formats" drop-down in the Formatting Tool Bar.
-Never use all uppercase headings like the following example: "THIS IS A HEADING IN MY CONTENT".
+Never use all uppercase headings such as: "THIS IS A HEADING".

 Headings and subheadings organize content to guide readers.
 A heading or subheading appears at the beginning of a page or section and briefly describes the content that follows.